MitchDuke/Noughts-and-Crosses-Milestone-2/README.md

 ### Code

 -   [Font awesome](https://fontawesome.com/): Font Awesome was used through out the project to add styling to headings.
+-   [Beautiful CSS buttons examples](https://getcssscan.com/css-buttons-examples): The button styling was used on every button of the page.
+Button 62 was used in this page.

 ### Content